abingdonpta/abingdonpta/content/docs/budget/_index.md

 The PTA pays for a few art-related needs:
 - Supplementary supplies for art classrooms
-- [The Reflections program](/reflections/), for awards and certificates for participating students
+- [The Reflections program](/reflections/), for ribbons and certificates for participating students
 - Support for Abingdon's annual art show

 ### 💦 Field Day